Online matching games in bipartite expanders and applications: Introduction

-All previous explicit one-probe storage schemes required lossless expanders with a special ``list-decoding" property (see~\cite[Th.7.2]{guv:j:extractor}), while our approach works with any lossless expander.
-Thus future improvements in explicit lossless expanders will give better dynamic 1-probes.
+All previous explicit 1-bitprobes required lossless expanders with a special ``list-decoding" property (see~\cite[theorem 7.2]{guv:j:extractor}), while our approach works with any lossless expander.
+Thus future improvements in explicit lossless expanders will give better dynamic 1-bitprobes.
+This feature of our method also opens the possibility of implementations that are attractive in practice by using constructions based on tabulation hashing \cite{tho:c:tabulationexpander} or empirical hashing methods, see the remark on page~\pageref{p:possibleefficiency}.

+{\em Proof idea.} This result does not follow directly from~\cref{th:DynamicMatching} or \cref{prop:poly_time_matching}.
+It follows from a related but incomparable result.
+Let $S$ be a subset of left nodes of a graph with left degree~$D$.
+An $\eps$-rich matching for $S$ is a set of edges so that each node in $S$ is covered at least $(1-\eps)D$ times.
+We also want that, for some small number~$\ell$, that each right node is incident to at most $\ell$ edges.
+If every set $S$ of size at most $K$ has this property, we say that the graph has $\eps$-rich matching up to~$K$ with load $\ell$.
+This is stronger if $(1-\eps) D > 1$.
+On the other hand, we consider a weaker version of the online matching game by adding the restriction of $T$-expiration: Requester must retract an edge at most $T$ rounds after being added to the matching.

+We show that a graph with $((1-\eps)D)$-expansion up to $2K$ has $(2\eps)$-rich online matching up to $K$ with load $O(\log K)$ in the game with $K$-expiration.
+This follows by a modification of the greedy algorithm in section~\ref{sec:fastMatching}.
+The modification is given in section~\ref{sec:rich_matching} (sections~\ref{sec:matchpolytime} and~\ref{sec:fastMatch} are not needed for this application).
+Next, composing such a graph with a certain graph based on simple hashing, we obtain explicit graphs with the same type of matching but with load~$1$.
+Moreover, the right size is $K \cdot \quasipoly(\log (NT))$, which is almost optimal, see \cref{cor:explicit_rich_matching}.
+A slightly weaker result is proven in~\cite[corollary 2.13]{bau-zim:j:univcompression}, without explicitly referring to matching.

+For the 1-bitprobe, we use a graph $G$ that has $\eps$-rich matching (with load $1$) up to $K+1$ for the game with $2K$ expiration.
+To each right node we associate 1 bit of the bitvector and initially all these bits are set to $0$.
+When an element $x$ is inserted in $S$, it is matched with $(1-\eps)$ fraction of its neighbors and the associated bits are set to $1$.
+When we query some $x \not\in S$, we can still match $x$ with $(1-\eps)$ fraction of its neighbors (because $G$ has matching up to $K+1$ and there exist only at most $K$ matches for the elements in $S$) which means that the associated bits are set to $0$.
+Therefore for every $x$, $(1-\eps)$ fraction of its neighbors indicate if $x$ is in $S$ or not.
+This assumes that the game has $2K$-expiration, but this requirement can be easily satisfied by periodically refreshing the matches of nodes with old assignments.